VladiusVostokus/ConsoleTanks/README.md

 docker build -t console_tanks
 docker run console_tanks
 # use keys
---difficult (1-10) to set difficulty docker run console_tanks node dist/index.js —difficulty (1-10)
+--difficulty (1-10) to set difficulty docker run console_tanks node dist/index.js —difficulty (1-10)
 if there are no this key - difficulty = 1
 --size <size> to set the size of the square gamefield